Parry’s Barrel Organ

 Sir William Edward Parry led several Polar expeditions, searching for the North-West Passage, in 1819-1825.

 On each voyage, the ships would be ice-bound for several months and so Parry devised various entertainments and pastimes for the crew, and took a barrel-organ on board his ship.
-The musical repertoire consisted of some hymns and a good number of popular dance tunes, to which – we presume! – the crew would dance and help keep themselves fit.
+The musical repertoire consisted of some hymns and a good number of popular dance tunes, to which the crew would either dance or march round deck to help keep fit.

 I have been investigating the repertoire, including identifying un-named items, sources for the musical items and dance figures.
 This is a very early example of recorded dance music, and provides evidence into early 19th century taste in tunes complimentary to that discovered in the early manuscript books made by amateur musicians keen to learn new material.